Kafka Topic Internals: Segments and Indexes

 Conduktor & Kafka Log Segment

-Using Conduktor you can view your Kafka logs on each broker and know their total size
+Conduktor Platform makes it easy to view your Kafka logs on each broker and know their total size.